-To substitute Sofia Pro or Arial in Prezi,
+To substitute Sofia Pro or Arial in Prezi, try Arimo.

 To substitute More Pro or Georgia in Prezi, try Heuristica.

 The School of Engineering and Applied Sciences (SEAS) has a vibrant, yet casual culture, much like Silicon Valley.
 Our business strategy calls for excellence in education, research, and service and we take on these missions within an extremely collaborative, creative and diverse environment.
-Although much our research, program offerings and accomplishments are sophisticated, we work towards our goals with a welcoming and friendly attitude, and an entrepreneurial spirit.
+Although much our research, program offerings and accomplishments are more formal, we work towards our goals with a welcoming and friendly attitude, and an entrepreneurial spirit.
 Like the successful startups of Silicon Valley, SEAS is making amazing things happen in the most unexpected ways.

 Our school currently embodies eight departments.
 In order to ensure all eight departments are represented and that our color strategy is elastic enough for future expansion, we worked through the department colors first.
 Below is the school level (brand extension level) colors that represent our mood and tone, as well as our departments: